-- Kayexalate removes potassium from the body when you have a bowel movement (poop). - It is very rare but some patients may have this if they are not able to get to the dialysis center. - Do not take Kayexalate: - Unless your doctor or dialysis nurse tells you to - At the same time as your take antacids or laxatives
+- Kayexalate removes potassium from the body through the stool. - It is very rare but some patients may have this if they are not able to get to the dialysis center. - Do not take Kayexalate: - o Unless your doctor or dialysis nurse tells you to - o At the same time as your take antacids or laxatives